EVE banner

 Liz put me in touch with Emma’s youngest daughter, Lucy Seeds, who provided some interesting background information about the remarkable Ohioan -- after raising 11 children and a divorce from an abusive husband, Emma set off on the Appalachian Trail after reading a National Geographic article saying that no woman had ever thru-hiked the Trail alone.
 It was just the kind of challenge that Emma enjoyed and so she set out to be that woman.

 At the time I only planned to include Emma’s story as one of the many tales of wonderful women spotlighted in EVE’s program, WHAT’S HER STORY?
-But Lucy mentioned that she was interested in publishing Emma’s diaries and she thought a film would be a great idea, so I told Lucy’s I’d check around to see if I could help her find a publisher or put her in touch with someone to do a film.
+But Lucy mentioned that she was interested in publishing Emma’s diaries and she thought a film would be a great idea, so I told Lucy I’d check around to see if I could help her find a publisher or put her in touch with someone to do a film.

 One of the first people I contacted was FilmAffects producer, Peter Huston.
 Peter, too, was intrigued by Emma’s story.
 And so the plan began...
 A storytelling program devoted to Emma, a first-person character program, a documentary for DVD and PBS.

 In February, 2010 Peter and I began to work on getting a planning grant from the Ohio Humanities Council.
 By April, I had applied to the National Storytelling Network for a grant to do a storytelling program (this was approved in June, 2010).
-In the meantime, Peter had contacted PBS channel WGTE in Toledo and they agreed to broadcast the documentary for us.

 That Fall the planning grant from the Ohio Humanities Council was approved.
 In December, 2010 the Buckeye Trail Association made a grant to help with matching funds for the Ohio Humanities Council Grant.
 These two grants would provide funds for research and planning to determine what materials were available for Phase 2 -- the first-person character program and the video documentary.
 They paid for trips to visit daughter Lucy Seeds in Florida and Great Granddaughter Marjorie Wood in Gallipolis, Ohio to allow us to get filmed interviews and pictures about Emma and her life.

 In the meantime, Kelly Boyer Sagert has been busy writing the script for the storytelling program.
 The Westlake Community Center presented the first performance on November 1, 2011 for their Senior group.
-We are now accepting bookings for this program for other groups.

 Just in case you think that walking the 2, 178 miles of The Appalachian Trail THREE times is more than enough to put Emma in the ranks of Amazing Americans, consider these facts: